MicrosoftDocs/dataexplorer-docs/data-explorer/stream-analytics-connector.md

 There are various methods to create Azure Data Explorer output connection to Azure Stream Analytics job.
 The following tabs contain instructions for creating an Azure Data Explorer output connection using the portal and using Azure Resource Manager template

-To test the Azure Stream Analytics output connection we recommend ingesting test data into the Azure Stream Analyzer.
-You can download the phone call event generator application [TelcoGenerator](https://download.microsoft.com/download/8/B/D/8BD50991-8D54-4F59-AB83-3354B69C8A7E/) from the Microsoft Download Center or get the source code from GitHub.
-To ingest the data into the Azure Stream Analyzer, create an event hub from [Azure Event Hubs](/azure/event-hubs/event-hubs-about).
+To test the Azure Stream Analytics output connection you can download the phone call event generator application [TelcoGenerator.zip](https://download.microsoft.com/download/8/B/D/8BD50991-8D54-4F59-AB83-3354B69C8A7E/) from the Microsoft Download Center or get the source code from [GitHub](https://github.com/Azure/azure-stream-analytics/tree/master/Samples/TelcoGenerator).
+To ingest the data, create an event hub from [Azure Event Hubs](/azure/event-hubs/event-hubs-about) to send the data to Azure Data Explorer.
 Once the app is generating data, you can see the data flow from the Azure Stream Analytics to the table in your Azure Data Explorer database, and run queries to test data flow.

 > [!TIP]
 > You can modify the sample to send data relevant to your user case as long as you adhere to the Azure Data Explorer schema.